For the beautiful Ali Luke, who requested a post about unschooling while running a business.

 10. Find the times you work best.

 There are articles saying smart people stay up later.
 There are articles saying successful people wake up earlier.
-My handsome colleague with the sunglasses up there was infamous for saying anything and everything should occur on your “next available lunch”.
-(Worry not – he has been duly mocked.)
+A certain someone I know was infamous for saying anything and everything should occur on your “next available lunch”.

 Everybody has an opinion on when you should work.
 The prevailing belief system on the internet seems to be that if Jeff Bezos gets up at 5 am, you should get up at 5 am, too.
 Then you can build Amazon, whether you’re trying to build Amazon or not.